 The Internet is busy, crowded, and full of more distractions than a mall food court.
 To ensure users discover your content when performing relevant searches, you need a strong SEO plan.

 You likely already understand this.
 However, you may have struggled to implement an SEO plan that genuinely delivers results.

 Don’t worry if this is the case!
-SEO can be very complex.
+SEO can be very complex (except when SEO is explained simply).
 There are also many easy ways to “get it wrong” when developing and implementing an SEO strategy.
 Luckily, when you recognize the mistakes you’re making, you can fix them.

 The following are some of the more common reasons people fail at SEO, along with solutions.
 Determine if any of them apply to you:

 When you first implement an SEO strategy, understandably, you probably want to see results fast.
 If you don’t, you might assume that your strategy isn’t working.